charlesalec/Computer-Vision-Project/blog.md

 Since the advent of deep learning, the task of segmentation has become one of the principle vision tasks, with applications in the medical field (to segment bones, tissue, amongst many others) all the way too applications in environmental planning, disaster management, and autonomous vehicles.
 In this blog post, we discuss our attempts at improving a well known network used for segmentation: the U-Net, which will be further discussed in the architecture section.
 The U-Net has become an eponymous network, and has shown promising results across a variety of segmentation tasks.
 Originally made and trained in order to do segmentation on medical images [add precision] [2], it has also been used to 'lighten' dark images [4].
 The specific segmentation task at hand concerns the Cityscapes dataset [3], a well known urban scenes dataset.
 More specifically, we work with the gtFine dataset (roughly XXXXX images).
 Our aim is to hopefully improve the segmentation results of the U-Net by adding a network at the front (to preprocess the data) and hopefully improve the performance (accuracy) of the U-Net.
 Our motivation stems from the inspiration drawn from the GenISP network introduced in reference [1].
 This network aims to enhance the interpretability of images for subsequent processing by the network.
 Similarly, we seek to improve the segmentation results by augmenting the U-Net with a pre-processing network that can make the input data more informative and conducive to accurate segmentation.

 By incorporating a trainable pre-processing network, we aim to enhance the U-Net's ability to effectively capture and interpret the features relevant to urban scene segmentation.
 Through this approach, we aspire to achieve improved performance in terms of segmentation accuracy, thereby advancing the capabilities of the U-Net and contributing to the broader field of computer vision and image analysis.

 ## Motivations
+- Make sure to cover everything the story line.

 ### Advancing the Field through Experimentation
 Deep learning networks have demonstrated remarkable capabilities in various tasks, yet the underlying mechanisms that drive their performance often remain elusive.
 To advance the field and gain deeper insights into these networks, experimentation plays a crucial role.
 By exploring new approaches, modifications, and combinations of established architectures, researchers can uncover novel techniques that improve performance and expand the boundaries of what is achievable.
 In this regard, we propose to use a pre-network similar to the network used in [1], in order to see if images become more readable to a classical U-Net architecture.